DragonBaha/xktradingfloor/README.md

 ### Code Issues

 1. **Supervisor Role Reference**: The file `backend/routes/api/index.js` references `constants.roles.supervisor` in the admin route authorization, but this role is not defined in `backend/utils/constants.js`.
-The defined roles are: Admin, User, SubAdmin.
+The defined roles are: Admin, User, SubAdmin, Operator.
 This may cause runtime errors.
 Consider removing the supervisor reference or adding it to constants.

+2. **Company Update/Delete Routes**: The company controller has `updateCompany()` and `deleteCompany()` methods implemented, but the routes are not connected in `backend/routes/api/admin/company.routes.js`.
+These endpoints need to be added:

+   - `PUT /api/admin/company/:companyId/updatecompany` - Update company
+   - `DELETE /api/admin/company/:companyId/deletecompany` - Delete company
+   - `POST /api/admin/company/:companyId/promocodes` - Add promo code
+   - `PUT /api/admin/company/:companyId/promocodes/:promoId` - Update promo code
+   - `DELETE /api/admin/company/:companyId/promocodes/:promoId` - Delete promo code

-2. **Blog Slug Field**: The slug field in the blog model (`backend/models/blog.model.js`) is commented out.
-The `getBlogBySlug` controller method exists but cannot function until the slug field is enabled in the model.
+3. **Blog Slug Field**: The slug field in the blog model (`backend/models/blog.model.js`) is commented out.
+The `getBlogBySlug` controller method and route exist but cannot function until the slug field is enabled in the model.

-3. **Public Blog Routes**: The public blog controller methods (`getPublishedBlogs`, `getBlogBySlug`) are implemented but not yet connected to routes in `backend/routes/api/public/index.js`.
+4. **Protected Routes**: The protected routes file (`backend/routes/api/protected/index.js`) exists but appears to be empty.
+User-specific protected endpoints (profile management, review submission, event registration) need to be implemented.

 ## 🧪 Development Guidelines